holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/09_emoji_pics/emoji_pics_classwork.md

 >

-What data value would lead to a 4x4 checkerboard?
+What value of the `data` variable would lead to a 4x4 checkerboard?

 >